-- 1. In compliance with public health regulations, new students must show evidence that they are free of active tuberculosis, measles, mumps and rubella.
+1. In compliance with public health regulations, new students must show evidence that they are free of active tuberculosis, measles, mumps and rubella.
 All students must have a skin TB test performed within the United States.
 Upon arrival on campus, TB skin tests can be taken at the Campus Health Center.
 If skin test is positive, a follow up x-ray is required.
-At least one of two measles, mumps and rubella vaccinations (MMR) is also required prior to enrollment. - 2.
-Health Insurance Required: Before being permitted to enroll at Leeward CC, all international students must demonstrate proof of enrollment in a health and accident insurance plan.
-The intent of this requirement is to protect international students from the high cost of unanticipated health care expenses resulting from accidents or illness.